 Some of the major disadvantages are as follows:

 - The value of these funds fluctuates based on the prevailing interest rates in the market.

-- These funds may not always be open to all investors as the fund managers may close the fund to new investors based on certain criteria.
+- These funds may not always be open to all investors as the fund managers may close the fund to new investors based on specific criteria.

 - Unlike the interest payments of the underlying individual bonds, the dividend payments of the bond funds may be variable.

 This is a guide to Bond Fund.
-Here we also discuss the introduction and how does bond fund work? along with advantages and disadvantages.
+Here we also discuss the introduction and how bond funds work with advantages and disadvantages.
 You may also have a look at the following articles to learn more –